On the Hausdorff dimension of Furstenberg sets and orthogonal projections in the plane: Introduction

 The bad scales form a "negligible" proportion of all scales, so we ignore them here.
 If the first alternative occurs, we use elementary bounds (see Corollary \ref{prop5}).
 No gain is achieved, but also there is no loss.
-If the second alternative occurs, then our results for $t'$-regular sets yield an $\epsilon$-gain.
-The fact that $\mathcal{P}$ is a $(\delta,t,\delta^{-\epsilon})$-set is finally used to show that a positive proportion of the indices $j \in \{1,\ldots,n\}$ satisfy the second alternative.
+If the second alternative occurs for some $t_j > s + \eta$, then the special case of $t_j$-regular sets, discussed above, yields an $\epsilon$-gain (depending on $\eta$).
+The fact that $\mathcal{P}$ is a $(\delta,t,\delta^{-\epsilon})$-set is finally used to show that a positive proportion of the indices $j \in \{1,\ldots,n\}$ satisfy the second alternative, with $t_j> s+\eta$ for some $\eta>0$ depending only on $s$ and $t$.

-The estimates from different scales are eventually combined via the ``induction-on-scales'' Proposition \ref{p:induction-on-scales}.
+The estimates from different scales are eventually combined via the ``induction on scales'' Proposition \ref{p:induction-on-scales}.
 The details are contained in Proposition \ref{prop3}.
 All these ingredients are put together in Section \ref{s:proof-main-thm}, where the proof of Theorem \ref{t:mainTechnical} is concluded.

 The multiscale decomposition is inspired by similar ones in \cite{KeletiShmerkin19} and, especially, \cite{Shmerkin20}, although the details differ.
 The main difference to these papers is not in the multiscale decomposition itself, but rather in the way it is applied.
 The results of \cite{KeletiShmerkin19, Shmerkin20} concern projections, and the information from different scales is put together by means of entropy.
 The use of entropy seems challenging in the context of incidence counting, as in Theorem \ref{t:mainTechnical}.
 Thus, Proposition \ref{p:induction-on-scales} can be seen as a substitute for the multiscale entropy formulas that are a key element in many recent papers in the area.